|Previous College:||Salisbury '72|

-Doug Fleetwood, who begins his 14th season as head coach of the Salisbury University baseball team in 2014, has added to the rich tradition of the program by taking the Sea Gulls to 13 straight NCAA tournaments, including three NCAA South Regional titles and three trips to the NCAA Division III World Series.
-In addition, Fleetwood has guided his teams to nine Capital Athletic Conference championships and recorded at least 30 wins in 12 of his 13 seasons.
-Through his 13 seasons, Fleetwood has accumulated a combined record of 439-138-6 (.762).
-The winning percentage ranks Fleetwood second among all active coaches in Division III and sixth all-time.
+Doug Fleetwood, who completed his 14th season as head coach of the Salisbury University baseball team in 2014, has added to the rich tradition of the program by taking the Sea Gulls to 14-straight NCAA tournaments, including four regional titles (three South and one Mid-Atlantic) and four trips to the NCAA Division III World Series.
+In addition, Fleetwood has guided his teams to 12 Capital Athletic Conference championships and recorded at least 30 wins in 13 of his 14 seasons.
+Since taking over the program, Fleetwood has accumulated a combined record of 476-147-6 (.762).
+The winning percentage ranks Fleetwood second among all active coaches and sixth all-time in Division III.
 He has also won the CAC Coach of the Year award 10 times.
 He was inducted into the Maryland State Association of Baseball Coaches (MSABC) Hall of Fame on Feb.
 9.

-Fleetwood led the Sea Gulls to the program's 11th CAC title and 14 consecutive NCAA appearance in 2013 as Salisbury finished 33-9 overall and 11-4 in the league.
-SU fell in the NCAA sourth regional final for the second straight season, this time to Millsaps College, 7-6.
-Five players were named to the ABCA all-region team, including four on the first team.
+Fleetwood led the Sea Gulls to the program's 11th CAC title and 14th-consecutive NCAA appearance in 2013 as Salisbury finished 33-9 overall and 11-4 in the league.
+SU fell in the NCAA sourth regional final for the second-straight season, this time to Millsaps College, 7-6.
+Five players were named to the American Baseball Coaches' Association all-region team, including four on the first team.

 Fleetwood guided Salisbury to its first CAC title in three seasons in 2012 and 13th consecutive NCAA tournament appearance with a 34-9 record (15-3 in the CAC) on his way to being named CAC Coach of the Year.
 The Sea Gulls advanced to the regional championship before falling to regional-host Christopher Newport University.
-Fleetwood earned his 400th win at SU win an 11-10 CAC tournament win over York (Pa.)
-College and had seniors Tyler Bennett and Chris Connor as well as sophomore Bill Root named to the American Baseball Coaches Association (ABCA) All-South Region Team.
+Fleetwood earned his 400th win at SU, an 11-10 CAC-tournament victory over York (Pa.)
+College, and had seniors Tyler Bennett and Chris Connor, as well as sophomore Bill Root, named to the ABCA All-South Region Team.

-During the 2010 season, the Gulls, who finished with a record of 30-13 and batted their way to the program's 15th tournament appearance.
+During the 2010 season, the Gulls finished with a record of 30-13 and batted their way to the program's 15th tournament appearance.
 It was the ninth time in Fleetwood's 10 seasons that the Gulls claimed at least 30 victories.
 The Sea Gulls placed eight student-athletes on the All-CAC teams.

 In 2008, Fleetwood guided the Sea Gulls to one of their best seasons in program history.
 Salisbury won a school-record 41 games, including 35 consecutive.
 The streak was the best in the nation until SU dropped a game to Mary Washington in the CAC tournament.
 The Gulls (41-4) went onto win their third straight conference title and earn the top seed in the south regional.
 SU was one game away from making its third-ever College World Series appearance.
 Under Fleetwood's watch, Salisbury had two All-Americans in Willey and senior third baseman Justin Arminger.
 For the seventh time in eight seasons, Fleetwood was honored as CAC Coach of the Year.
 He was also named the ABCA South Region Coach of the Year.

-In 2007, the Sea Gulls went 33-10 as the Gulls repeated CAC champions and continued the streak of consecutive NCAA tournament appearances.
+In 2007, the Sea Gulls went 33-10 as the team repeated as CAC champions and continued the streak of consecutive NCAA tournament appearances.
 It marked the sixth time in seven seasons that the Sea Gulls recorded 30 wins.
-Senior outfielder Andrew Jensen became the third Sea Gull under Fleetwood to earn All-American honors and ninth overall in the program.
+Senior outfielder Andrew Jensen became the third Sea Gull under Fleetwood and ninth overall in the program to earn All-American honors.

-In his inaugural campaign as head coach in 2001, the Sea Gulls finished 33-13 and earned the school's first trip to the NCAA Division III World Series as they finished the year ranked No. 4 by the American Baseball Coaches Association.
+In his inaugural campaign as head coach in 2001, the Sea Gulls finished 33-13 and earned the school's first trip to the NCAA Division III World Series as they finished the year ranked No. 4 by the ABCA.
 The 2001 season also saw the Sea Gulls win the CAC title as Fleetwood was named CAC Coach of the Year and College Coach of the Year by the MSABC.

 Over the next three years, Fleetwood elevated the program to new heights as he added two more CAC championships and three conference Coach of the Year awards.
 Salisbury finished with a 30-13-3 record in 2002, 31-13-3 record in 2003 and a school record 37-13 record in 2004.